Addressing the unique care needs of older adults.

 - Causes no harms; and

-- Is consistent with What Maters to the older adult and their family.
+- Is consistent with What Matters to the older adult and their family.

 Additional information and resources about the Age Friendly Health Systems Initiative and 4Ms Framework can be found at Institute for Healthcare Improvement.

-Join the first AHA Age-Friendly Health Systems Action Community, convening September 2019.
+The first AHA Age-Friendly Health Systems Action Community is concluding in April 2020.
 An Age-Friendly Health System Action Community tests the 4Ms Framework in hospital and ambulatory settings, sharing learnings in a 7-month virtual community.

 - Redeploying and prioritizing existing hospital/health system resources.